matthieuporte/matthieuporte/README.md

 ## Matthiru's profile

-- 💻 Second year computer science student
+- 💻 Third year computer science student at EPITA
-- 🇱🇻 Currently in Erasmus in Riga

 Also I climb and play the piano.